Node comes with npm, which lets you install the React Native command line interface.

 yarn global add react-native-cli

-Note: (Ubuntu) make sure you add ~/.yarn/bin to your PATH
+Note: (Ubuntu) make sure you add ~/.yarn/bin

 Expo CLI